 Origin in England in the 18th Century

-The concept of the extruder originated in England during the 18th century.
-Initially, extruders were simple devices used for basic tasks such as shaping clay or food.
-These early machines were manually operated, relying heavily on human labor to apply pressure and force materials through a die to create desired shapes.
+The extruder concept was born in England during the 18th century.
+Initially, the extruders were simple devices used for simple tasks, such as shaping clay or food.
+These early machines were manually operated, with much human labor required to apply pressure and force materials through a die to create desired shapes.
 This labor-intensive process was the standard until significant technological developments began to reshape the industry.

 Evolution with Large-Scale Power Systems in the 20th Century